Massive Dark Matter Halos at High Redshift: Implications for Observations in the JWST Era: Quantifying Uncertainties in Galaxy Counting

 Here, $p \in [0,1]$ is the target fraction of the probability mass centralized at the median, $\rho_{*, 0.5(1+p)}$ is the quantile at the percentile $0.5(1+p)$, and $\rho_{*,0.5}$ is the median.
 We deliberately avoid using the average and standard deviation in the measurement of error, as they are not stable nor informative for a highly skewed distribution.

 Throughout this paper, we use 1, 2 and 3$\sigma$ to denote cases where $p=0.68$, $0.95$ and $0.99$ are used for the quantiles, respectively.
 The distribution of $\rho_*$ is obtained numerically by sub-sampling the periodic box of ELUCID with a given volume, and the quantiles are estimated from the distribution.
 Here, we take the $z=8$ snapshot as an example and show CV for different volumes and for different thresholds of $M_*$.
 Solid, dashed, and dotted colored lines in Fig.~\ref{fig:cv_z8} show 1, 2, and 3$\sigma$ CVs for a cubic volume of a given size.
 For low-mass galaxies with $M_* \sim 10^{9} \msun$, the $1\sigma$ CV is estimated to be about $10\%$ for a volume of $(100\mpc)^3$ and increases monotonically to $\sim 70\%$ for a volume of $(25\mpc)^3$.
 This is consistent with the results obtained from the cosmic variance estimator given by \citet{chenELUCIDVICosmic2019} for low-$z$ samples.
 Black lines show the CV expected for JWST CEERS at $z=7 - 8.5$, assuming a $38\,{\rm arcmin}^2$ effective sky area as used by \citep{labbePopulationRedCandidate2023}.
+The sub-sampling in ELUCID is conducted using beam-shaped volumes with a size of $(36\mpc)^3$ and a tangential-to-normal aspect ratio of $12 / 342$.
 The 1, 2, and 3$\sigma$ CVs are estimated to be $25\%$, $60\%$, and $80\%$ for low-mass galaxies.
 The moderate effect of CV on this mass scale indicates that the density of $M_* \lesssim 10^9\msun$ galaxies can be estimated reliably in JWST CEERS if other uncertainties are well controlled.

 However, the effect of CV has a significant dependence on stellar mass, with uncertainty reaching $100\%$ at higher stellar masses and eventually becoming divergent at the highest-mass end, regardless of the survey volume.
 The point of divergence shifts rightward as the volume increases, as it emerges when the median of $\rho_*(>M_*)$ approaches zero.
 In Fig.~\ref{fig:m_star_systematics}, the vertical lines represent the masses at which $\rho_*(>M_*)$ is measured by \citet{labbePopulationRedCandidate2023} using the four massive galaxies from JWST CEERS.
 Three of these lines intersect with the black solid line at CV $\sim 100\%$, suggesting that the CV is a significant effect for this small sample.
 The rightmost line, obtained from a galaxy with the most extreme stellar mass of $10^{10.89}\Msun$ at $z \sim 7.48$, is located in the divergent region of CV, indicating an incredible effect of uncertainty in the statistics drawn from this single galaxy.
 Since the divergence of CV is tightly related to the vanishing of the median $\rho_*(>M_*)$ by its definition, it is more informative to model $\rho_*(>M_*)$ forwardly, by directly predicting the distribution $P[\rho_*(>M_*)]$ and the probability of observing a value of $\rho_*(>M_*)$.
 We will demonstrate this later in this section.